Jack Lait: Journalistic career

-Lait first reporting job was for the Chicago American.
+Lait's first reporting job was for the Chicago American.
 He readily adapted to the newspaper world of gangland-era Chicago, quickly learning the ins and outs of the police beat.
 Developing a knack for sensational reportage, he moved rapidly through the Hearst newspaper ranks from reporter to columnist and from editor to executive.
 He left Hearst for a couple of years and wrote a daily column for the Chicago Tribune.
+In 1911, he started his own newspaper with Tom Burke, the Chicago Morning Telegraph, but he did not stay at the newspaper long.

 In 1921, Lait became an editor of King Features Syndicate in New York.
 He wrote a syndicated column called All in the Family, which ran for two decades in Hearst papers.
-He also had a comic strip, Gus and Gussie, illustrated by Paul Fung, which ran from April 13, 1925, to February 24, 1930.
+He also scripted a comic strip, Gus and Gussie, illustrated by Paul Fung, which ran from April 13, 1925, to February 24, 1930.
 In 1934 he became managing editor of the New York American and immediately fired his son George to avoid accusations of nepotism.
 In 1936, Lait was appointed editor of the New York Daily Mirror, succeeding Walter Howey.
 He remained editor until he went on sick leave in 1952.
 For 50 years, Lait was associated with the Hearst newspaper organization in one capacity or another.
 He covered every heavyweight championship fight for 35 years until his illness.

 During his tenure as editor of the New York Daily Mirror, the tabloid doubled its circulation and claimed the second highest circulation of any U.S. newspaper.
 In 1963, nine years after Lait's death, it ceased publication following a strike and was absorbed into the then top-selling paper the New York Daily News.

 Lait was known as a taciturn, tireless digger of news stories.
 In July 1934, as the FBI was closing in on John Dillinger in Chicago, he was on the scene for an exclusive when Dillinger was killed.
 Lait's story, dispatched to the International News Service in New York, reached that city before even the Chicago papers were aware of what had happened.

 He was associated with entertainment newspaper Variety and became the head of the Chicago office as a side job.

-In 1911 he started his own newspaper with Tom Burke, the Chicago Morning Telegraph, but did not stay at the newspaper long.